Amalgamating poset extensions and generating free lattices: Introduction

-It turns out that this can actually be done using the canonical amalgamation construction and a colimit in the category of posets.
-Explicitly, given a poset $P$ we can define a meet-extension representing the meet structure we want to add, and a join-extension representing the join structure we want to add, and the canonical amalgamation corresponds to the poset plus added joins and meets.
-By repeating this process with appropriate choices for meet- and join-extensions we get a chain of posets embedding into each other, and the free lattice can be constructed by taking the colimit.
-The details of this are given in Section \ref{S:build}, building on some easy background facts about colimits in the category of posets described in Section \ref{S:lims}.
-This explains a sense in which the canonical amalgamation is the `free' way to combine a meet-extension and a join-extension, as we claimed earlier.
+It turns out that this can actually be done.
+Explicitly, given a poset $P$ we can define a set of `filters' corresponding to the meet structure we want to add, and a set of `ideals' corresponding to the join structure we want to add, and the intermediate structure from the canonical extension construction corresponds to the poset plus added joins and meets.
+By repeating this process with appropriate further choices, we produce a chain of posets embedding into each other.
+The desired free lattice can then be constructed by taking the colimit.
+The details of this are given in Section \ref{S:build}, building on some background results provided in Section \ref{S:background}.

 Finally, in Section \ref{S:approx} we connect the intermediate stages of this construction with a notion of complexity and prove that each stage is, in a sense, a kind of `free' construction (see Theorem \ref{T:rel-free}).
 To conclude the paper we give an example showing that the `canonical form' theorem for free lattices over sets does not generalize to free lattices over posets preserving certain bounds (Example \ref{E:canon}).